jonambas/react-delver/README.md

 Default: `false`

 Whether to aggregate the results or not.
-When set to `true`, data will be grouped by component display name and include component `count`.
+When set to `false`, data will be grouped by component display name and include component `count`.
+When set to `true`, data will include an array of every component instance.

 #### `options.from`